teran/puppet-manifests/README.rst

 #) You must declare resources with ``ensure_*`` functions if duplicate
    declaration error is expected, except the cases when you need to fail with duplicate declaration.
-#) If declarations must be with brackets.
+#) If conditions must be with brackets.

    Example::